-ASI expands scope of Amcor operations certified against ASI Chain of Custody Standard
+ASI certifies Amcor operations against ASI Chain of Custody Standard

-ASI has expanded the scope of Amcor’s Chain of Custody (CoC) Standard Certification to include four additional operations in France, Germany and Switzerland: Amcor Flexibles Sarrebourg SAS, Amcor Flexible Packaging France SAS, in de Froges, Amcor Flexibles Teningen Tscheulin-Rothal GmbH, and Amcor Flexibles Rorschach AG.
+Amcor has achieved Chain of Custody Certification at operations in France, Germany and Switzerland: Amcor Flexibles Sarrebourg SAS, Amcor Flexible Packaging France SAS, in de Froges, Amcor Flexibles Teningen Tscheulin-Rothal GmbH, and Amcor Flexibles Rorschach AG.
 Amcor Flexibles Singen GmbH in Germany achieved CoC Certification in May 2019.

 Aluminium Stewardship Initiative (ASI) today announced that four additional Amcor operations have been successfully certified against its Chain of Custody (CoC) Standard.
 Amcor uses aluminium in its packaging solutions for food, drink, and pharmaceuticals, as well as for foils used in electronics, transportation, construction and other industrial applications.